oroinc/documentation/user/back-office/getting-started/information-management/manage-records/index.rst

 Manage Records
 ==============

-There are a number of standard actions for managing records in Oro applications, but some of them are type-specific.
-This means that, although editing or deleting records is generally available for most records, additional actions can be applied, too, and the types of these additional records depend on the type of the record itself.
+There are a number of standard actions for managing records in Oro applications, but some are type-specific.
+This means that, although editing or deleting records is generally available for most records, additional actions can be applied, too.
+The types of these additional records depend on the type of the record itself.
 For example, converting a lead to an opportunity is not the action you can apply to a shopping cart, as this particular action is lead-specific.
 In addition, the actions you can perform to selected records also depend on your :ref:`role <user-guide-user-management-permissions-roles>` in the company, and the :ref:`permissions <user-guide-user-management-permissions>` defined for it.

-This topic describes the common actions you can perform to most records, such as editing, saving, deleting, and more.
+This topic describes the typical actions you can perform on most records, such as editing, saving, deleting, and more.

 .. _user-guide-ui-components-view-pages: